Bijoy Krishna Handique: Post-Cabinet Minister activities

 After tendering his resignation as Cabinet Minister, Handique was appointed chairman of the newly constituted parliamentary Standing Committee for Welfare of Other Backward Classes.

 After 2012, he was a member of the Indian National Congress' Central Election Committee.
 The 14-member panel, chaired by Congress president Sonia Gandhi, is entrusted with the task of selecting party candidates for state and national elections.

-Controversies

-Parliamentary participation

-In February 2014, before the Lok Sabha elections, some sections of Assamese media carried scurrilous reports suggesting that Handique had been an inactive member of Parliament, asking "Only one question in his 22 years in Parliament."
-Handique responded to this, pointing out that his Parliamentary interventions amounted to nearly 1,000 pages of printed matter, as collected in A Life in Parliament.
-The media was then forced to print his entire rebuttal, thereby admitting to their errors.

 Personal life

 Handique married Swarup Rani Borgohain in 1965.
 He had three married daughters and two grandchildren.
 In retirement, He was an occasional poet and whole time environmentalist.
 He was deeply interested in wildlife and conservation.

 Death and funeral

 On 25 July 2015, Handique was admitted to Jorhat Medical College due to heart-related and respiratory ailments.
 In the afternoon of the same day, he was admitted to the ICU.
 On 26 July 2015, Handique died of a cardiact arrest, aged 80 at around 12:30 PM.

 Many political figures paid tribute to him, including Sonia Gandhi, Rahul Gandhi, Tarun Gogoi, Sarat Barkotoky, Anjan Dutta, Ajanta Neog and many others.
 Sonia Gandhi said of Handique "he was a valued member of the previous UPA governments and the void created by his death will be hard to fill."
 The Assam government announced that Handique would be cremated with full state honours.
 Government offices and educational institutions of the district observed a half-holiday.

 On 27 July Handique's body was taken to the Hemalata Handique Memorial Institute School and to the office of the Jorhat District Congress Committee.
 He was cremated with full state honours at the Tarajan cremation ground, with his daughter Maitreyee liting the funeral pyre at 6 PM amid a gun salute by Assam police personnel.
 Many political leaders, workers, representatives of various organisations and locals were present.